World

 Path Forward:

 Nigeria’s electoral process has seen significant advancements, but persistent challenges like vote-buying and technological reliability threaten its credibility.
-To truly reflect the will of the people, reforms must prioritize inclusivity, transparency, and technological resilience.
-As stakeholders advocate for changes, the onus lies on political and INEC to champion electoral reforms that restore public faith and elevate Nigeria’s democracy to global standards.
+To truly the will of the people, reforms must prioritize inclusivity, transparency, and technological resilience.
+As stakeholders advocate for changes, the onus lies on political leaders and INEC to champion electoral reforms that restore public faith and elevate Nigeria’s democracy to global standards.

 Leave a Reply